lxy2304/PolyglotDB/docs/source/getting_started.rst

 Installation
 ============

-It is recommended to create a conda environment for using PolyglotDB.
-While it is supported to use it without a conda environment, this may result in unexpected behavior.
+It is recommended to create an insolated conda environment for using PolyglotDB, for ensuring the correct java version as well as better package management with Python.
+Although it's possible to use it without conda, it might cause permission issues later on.

 If you don't have conda installed on your device:

 #.
 Install either Anaconda, miniconda, or miniforge (`Conda Installation`_)
 #.
 Make sure your conda is up to date :code:`conda update conda`

 To install via pip:

 #.
-Create the a conda environment via :code:`conda create -n polyglotdb -c conda-forge openjdk=21 python=3.12`
+Create the a conda environment via :code:`conda create -n polyglotdb -c conda-forge openjdk pip`
 #.
 Activate conda environment :code:`conda activate polyglotdb`
-#. :code:`pip install polyglotdb`
+#.
+Install PolyglotDB via :code:`pip install polyglotdb`, which will install the ``pgdb`` utility that can be run inside your conda environment
+   and manages a local database.

 To install from source (primarily for development):